Become an Expat in Ireland

 How to get citizenship in Ireland

-Along with being a meaningful way to honor your family’s history, an Irish passport will give you freedom to travel and live in more countries within the EU and beyond!
+Along with being a meaningful way to honor your family’s history, an Irish passport will give you freedom to live, travel, and work in any of the 27 EU member states!

 Meet an American living in Ireland